reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 ## Kinesis Data Streams - Ingesting and Storing Streaming Data

 The Kinesis Data Streams service is used to collect and store streaming data as soon as it is produced (in real-time).
-The stored data is processed in real or near real time by custom built applications running on compute services like EC2, EMR, or Lambda.
+The stored data is processed in real or near real-time by custom-built applications running on compute services like EC2, EMR, or Lambda.

 This makes the Kinesis Data Streams service most useful for building time-sensitive applications like real-time dashboards, and anomaly detection.
 Another common use of Kinesis Data Streams is the real-time aggregation of data followed by loading the aggregated data into a data warehouse or map-reduce cluster.